-No table of figures entries found.

-Introduction

 Objective

-This document specifies the GRA-UML approach to metadata and provisioning through use of model based annotations.
+This document specifies the GRA-UML approach to metadata and provisioning of generated SSPs through the use of model based annotations.

 Problem statement

-GRA-UML has two goals that may be difficult to satisfy together:
+GRA-UML has two potentially conflicting goals:

-That GRA UML should produce a fully GRA conformant SSP
+That GRA UML should produce a fully GRA-conformant SSP

 That GRA-UML should provide flexibility in how SSPs are produced, what technologies are used and how these technologies are used.

 The reason for this flexibility as that GRA is essentially “open ended” with respect to the service interaction profiles used as well as what specific technologies are used within a SIP.
-In addition, SSP architects frequently have additional requirements or styls with respect to the generated documentation.
-This presented three alternatives that were not seen as advantageous:
+In addition, SSP architects frequently have additional requirements or styles with respect to the generated documentation.
+The following three alternatives have been considered to solve this dilemma but none are seen as acceptable solutions:

-That the SSP provisioning would provide for a fixed set of options without substantial extension capability
+That the SSP provisioning would provide for a fixed set of options without substantial extension capability;

-That the SSP would be modeled at the “technology level” and encompass all the complexity of WSDL, policies and other selected options
+That the SSP would be modeled in detail at the “technology level” and encompass all the complexity of WSDL, policies and other selected options;

 That developers would have to modify the QVT that produces a SSP – an unfamiliar technology to most dealing with SSPs and WSDL.